Today, we will answer the question – when is hacking illegal and legal?

 Hackers use many different types of tools to hack into a software system.
 A few of these tools are:

-- Sn1per – It is a vulnerability scanner used by hackers to detect weak spots in a system or network.
+- Sn1per is a vulnerability scanner used by hackers to detect weak spots in a system or network.

 - John The Ripper (JTR) – This is a favorite tool amongst hackers.
-It is used for cracking even the most complicated passwords in the form of a dictionary attack.
-A dictionary attack is a form of brute force where the hacker enters numerous passwords hoping to guess the right one eventually.
+It is used for cracking even the most complicated passwords as a dictionary attack.
+A dictionary attack is a form of brute-force attack where the hacker enters numerous passwords, hoping to guess the correct one.

 - Metasploit – This is a Penetration Testing Software.
 It is a hacking framework used to deploy payloads into vulnerabilities.
-It provides information about the weaknesses in software.
+It provides information about software weaknesses.

-- Wireshark – It is a network traffic analyzer used for network troubleshooting and analysis.
+- Wireshark is a network traffic analyzer used for troubleshooting and analyzing network traffic.

 There Are Three Types Of Hackers –